skyvers/skyve-dev-guide/_pages/appendix.md

 To redeploy, create a `myApplication.war.dodeploy` file in the `wildfly/standalone/deployment/` folder corresponding to the name of your application (again - an empty text file with that name is all that is required).
 Wildfly will replace this file with `myApplication.war.isdeploying` and once deployment is successful, Wildfly will replace this with either `myApplication.war.deployed` (if successful) or `myApplication.war.failed` (if unsuccesful).

-See [Configuring Wildfly](#configuring-wildfly) for more detailed Wildfly setup instructions.
 Additional steps are required for Single Sign-On configuration, the creation of service user accounts, SPNs and port configuration.

 ## Installing and configuring the Skyve development environment